SWIFTSIM/swiftsim/doc/RTD/source/ParameterFiles/parameter_description.rst

 if left unspecified.
 That is the value specified by the user in that section or the default SPH value if left unspecified there as well.

+The next four parameters govern the time-step size choices for star particles.
+By default star particles get their time-step sizes set solely by the condition based on gravity.
+Additional criteria can be applied by setting some of the following parameters (the actual time-step size is then the minimum of this criterion and of the gravity criterion):

+* Time-step size for young stars in Mega-years:
+  ``max_timestep_young_Myr`` (Default: FLT_MAX)
+* Time-step size for old stars in Mega-years: ``max_timestep_old_Myr`` (Default: FLT_MAX)
+* Age transition from young to old in Mega-years:
+  ``timestep_age_threshold_Myr`` (Default: FLT_MAX)
+* Age above which no time-step limit is applied in Mega-years:
+  ``timestep_age_threshold_unlimited_Myr`` (Default: 0)

+Star particles with ages above the unlimited threshold only use the gravity condition.
+Star particles with ages below that limit use either the young or old time-step sizes based on their ages.
+These parameters effectively allow for three different age brackets with the last age bracket imposing no time-step length.

 The remaining parameters can be used to overwrite the birth time (or scale-factor), birth density and birth temperatures (if these quantities exist) of the stars that were read from the ICs.
 This can